azuline/rose/docs/ARCHITECTURE.md

 This has some nice consequences:

-- External tag editing tools do not disrupt Rosé.
-If an external tool modifies the audio tags, Rosé's cache can always update to match the newly modified source files.
+- External tag editing tools do not conflict with Rosé.
+If an external tool modifies the audio tags, Rosé will not overwrite those changes.
 - Rosé is easily synchronized across machines, for example with a tool like Syncthing.
 As long as the source files are in-sync, Rosé's read cache will match.
-- An inconsistent state between source files and Rosé is trivially resolved.
-  This is different from music managers that retain a separate database, because conflict resolution is then ambiguous.
-Whereas in Rosé, there are no conflicts.
+- Rosé has no ambiguous conflict resolution between audio tags and its own state, because the audio tags _are_ the state.
+Regardless of how the cache drifts from source files, that drift can always be automatically resolved simply by rebuilding the cache.

 # Stable Release & Track Identifiers